 Ivanka Trump, a senior White House advisor and vocal advocate of social distancing, is having some trouble taking her own advice.
-As people across the country and the world are encouraged to stay home as much as possible to flatten the curve of the novel coronavirus, the eldest Trump daughter and White House senior advisor skirted these guidelines during a recent trip to New Jersey for Passover, according to The New York Times.
+As people across the U.S. and the world are encouraged to stay home as much as possible to flatten the curve of the novel coronavirus, the eldest Trump daughter and White House senior advisor skirted these guidelines during a recent trip to New Jersey for Passover, according to The New York Times.

 Millions of Americans celebrating the Jewish holiday this year had to change their plans with the new federal guidelines in place, either cancelling or celebrating remotely with family and friends.
-But that didn’t stop Ivanka, her husband Jared Kushner — who is also a senior adviser to the president — and their three children from traveling 200 miles to the Trump National Golf Club Bedminster in New Jersey.
+But that didn’t stop Ivanka, her husband Jared Kushner — who is also a senior adviser to the U.S. president — and their three children from travelling 200 miles to the Trump National Golf Club Bedminster in New Jersey.

 According to the New York Times report, two people with knowledge of their travel plans noted that the family went to Bedminster to celebrate the first night of Passover seder together.
-Ivanka reportedly remained in New Jersey with her children and has been working from the club, while Kushner returned to the White House to help the President strategize further plans around the pandemic.
+Ivanka reportedly remained in New Jersey with her children and has been working from the club, while Kushner returned to the White House to help the U.S. President strategize further plans around the pandemic.

 Just last month, the eldest Trump daughter was advocating for social distancing in a video she shared on Twitter.
 “It goes without saying that this will be an enormous challenge for all of us, individually and collectively,” Trump said.
 “But those lucky enough to be in a position to stay at home, please, please do so.
 Each and every one of us plays a role in slowing the spread, and social distancing saves lives.”